Piotr Turzyński: Early life and education

+Early priesthood

-In the years 1988–1989, he worked as a vicar in the parish of the Mother of the Redeemer in Ostrowiec Świętokrzyski.
-During this time, he led, among other things, a youth oasis group in the parish and in the city, a teachers' ministry.
-After the reorganization of diocesan structures in Poland in 1992, he was included in the presbytery of the Radom diocese.
-In 1999, he was appointed director of the diocesan council for the permanent formation of priests, and in 2006 director of the diocesan council for consecrated life.
-In 2002, he joined the priests' council of the diocese.
-In 2008, during the 2nd diocesan synod, he assumed the position of chairman of the synodal commission for culture, media and new evangelization.
-He led retreats and retreats for priests, nuns and clerics, as well as missions and parish and youth retreats.
-He got involved in the activities of the Home Church.
-He prepared meetings for the youth of the Radom diocese under the names Kuźnia Młodych, Appeals for the Young and Diocesan Days of Youth.
+From 1988 to 1989, Turzyński worked as a vicar in the parish of the Mother of the Redeemer in Ostrowiec Świętokrzyski.
+During this period, he led a youth oasis group and a teachers' ministry.
+After the 1992 reorganisation of diocesan structures in Poland, he was included in the presbytery of the Diocese of Radom.
+In 1999, he was appointed director of the diocesan council for the permanent formation of priests, and in 2002, he joined the diocesan priests' council.
+In 2003, he was appointed canon of the Ostra Brama Chapter in Skarżysko-Kamienna.
+In 2006, he was appointed director of the diocesan council for consecrated life.

+In 2008, during the second diocesan synod, Turzyński became the chairman of the synodal commission for culture, media and new evangelisation.
+He led parish, mission, and youth retreats, as well as retreats for priests, nuns, and clerics.
+He was also involved in the activities of the Home Church movement.
+He organised youth meetings for the Diocese of Radom under the names Kuźnia Młodych, Appeals for the Young, and Diocesan Days of Youth.
 He took part in founding the association Młyńska.
-Verum, Bonum, Pulchrum, which organized the Weeks of Christian Culture.
-He hosted evangelization broadcasts on the diocesan Radio AVE and Radio Plus Radom.
-In 2003 he was appointed canon of the Ostra Brama Chapter in Skarżysko-Kamienna.
+Verum, Bonum, Pulchrum, which organised the Weeks of Christian Culture.
+He hosted evangelisation broadcasts on the diocesan Radio AVE and Radio Plus Radom.

-In the years 1995–2006 he served as spiritual father at the Higher Theological Seminary in Radom, and in 2006 he took up the office of vice-rector of the seminary.
-He began lecturing there on patrology, introduction to theology and theology of spirituality, and also ran a clerical theater.
-In 2000, he became an assistant professor at the Faculty of Theology in Radom (later renamed the Institute of Theology) at Cardinal Stefan Wyszyński University in Warsaw.
-In the years 2006–2012, he was deputy director of the institute, dealing with matters related to part-time studies and the Benedict XVI Thought Center.
-In 2013, he was appointed assistant professor at the Faculty of Theology of the John Paul II Catholic University of Lublin at the Institute of Church History and Patrology at the Chair of Greek and Latin Patrology.